One of the first and easiest steps you can take with your finances is to create a personal budget calendar.

 - Current savings – How you plan on scheduling money to save in your emergency fund or other investments.

-You can certainly go a bit deeper, but at a high-level those three areas will get you much farther than people who do not budget at all.
+You can certainly go a bit deeper, but at a high-level, those three areas will get you much farther with your finances than people who do not budget at all.

-But this budget calendar idea exists to enable you to take a more careful approach towards money, and plan a budget that fits your lifestyle.
+But this budget calendar idea exists to enable you to take a more careful approach towards money, to build a simple family budget, and plan a budget that fits your lifestyle.

 The Benefits of A Budget Calendar

 Can you believe that just 30% of U.S. households have a long-term financial plan?
-Budgeting allows us to keep track of our money and ensure we are spending it where we have intended to.
+Budgeting allows us to keep track of our income, save money better, and ensure we are spending it where we have intended to.